-Bookkeeping gives you a clear picture of your practice finances, where your money is coming from, and where it is going.
-When your bookkeeping is up-to-date, you will be able to understand areas to save and areas to invest more, as well as seasonal fluctuations in your practice, and have an overall clear picture of how much you can pay yourself (and your clinicians).
+Bookkeeping provides a clear picture of your practice's finances, showing where your money is coming from and where it is going.
+When your bookkeeping is up-to-date, you will be able to identify areas for savings and areas for investment, as well as seasonal fluctuations in your practice, and have a clear overall picture of how much you can pay yourself (and your clinicians).

 Why is bookkeeping important?